xayanide/datastoremodule/README.md

 The renaming does not affect API usage.
 Just like in the original module, you can use this fork in the same way.

 > [!WARNING]
-> In this fork, all of the module's methods and properties, as well as the methods and properties of its instances, are fully exposed.
+> In this fork, most of the API-safety features are gone, no proxy and metatables.
+All of the module's methods and properties, as well as the methods and properties of its instances, are fully exposed.
 There is no distinction or protection for read-only, private, or public properties.
 Use caution when accessing or modifying properties, and avoid altering or using internal methods and states unless you fully understand it and its consequences.

 ## Non-breaking Changes

-With this fork, Proxy and metatable encapsulation are removed completely, replaced the `SynchronousTaskManager` with my own fork of that module which is `SyncTaskManagerModule` with no Proxy and metatable encapsulation and replaced `Signal` with `Xignal4Module` which is also a fork of Suphi's `Signal`.
+With this fork, Proxy and metatable encapsulation are removed completely, replaced the `SynchronousTaskManager` with my own fork of that module which is `SyncTaskManagerModule` with no Proxy and metatable encapsulation and replaced `Signal` with `Xignal5Module` which is also a fork of Suphi's `Signal`.
-- Xignal4Module
+- Xignal5Module
 - SyncTaskManagerModule

 ## Roblox Services Used